blewett/TensorFlow-Ubuntu-for-older-Intel-CPUs-without-AVX/README.md

   https://drive.google.com/drive/folders/1W2yNGUshzrZwub7OPFGRMLMQvt-RluFZ?usp=sharing

-Installing the TensorFlow package for python using the TensorFLow wheel file is a one step process:
+Installing the TensorFlow package for python using the TensorFlow wheel file is a one step process:

 pip install <file>